 In 1978, PCP was changed from a Schedule III to a Schedule II drug by the DEA under the Controlled Substances Act.
 Schedule II drugs, which include cocaine and methamphetamine, are considered to carry high potential for abuse and may lead to dependence (NDIC, 2003).

 PCP can be extremely dangerous.
 Aside from the severe side effects the user is likely to experience, as well as the alarming risk of self-injury, high doses of PCP may actually cause death.

-Deaths resulting from direct effects of PCP intoxication included:
+Deaths resulting from the direct effects of PCP intoxication involved:

 - Acute renal failure.

 - Rhabdomyolysis (muscle cell death, with breakdown products released into bloodstream).